 The Adaptive Work Approach — Deliver Products, Not Projects

 In a survey conducted by Gartner, it was seen that 85% of the organizations favor a product-centric delivery model rather than a project-centric one.
-The adaptivity-driven strategy has been commended in a number of publications.
+The adaptivity-driven strategy has been commended in several publications.
 Additionally, it is also a burning topic in top business blogs.
 Why is this trending?

 The answer is simple – success.
 In the same survey by Gartner, it was seen that all the companies reported progress caused by the shift to a product-centric delivery system.
 This included accelerated delivery, better customer engagement, and lower costs.